 - analysis phase to develop the requirements needed for building ITSS;

 - conceptual engineering design phase to develop a prototype of ITSS; and

 - feasibility analysis phase to assess the usability and potential for learning, scalability and sustainability of the application.

 Our approach will lay the foundations for strong partnerships and provide critical learning for collaborative technology-designed solutions in developing countries.

 Meet the Principal Investigator(s) for the project

-Dr Steven Sam - Dr Steven Sam joined the Department of Computer Science at Brunel University London (UK) as a Global Challenge Research Fellow in June 2019.
+Dr Steven Sam - Dr Steven Sam joined the Department of Computer Science at Brunel University London (UK) in June 2019.
 He obtained a PhD in communication, digital technologies and social change from the University of Queensland (Australia), where he received the UQ Outstanding Higher Degree by Research Theses Dean’s Award in 2016.
 Prior to joining Brunel, Steven was a Research and Engagement Officer and Sessional Academic at the Centre for Communication and Social Change, the University of Queensland.

 Related Research Group(s)